Team2530/Tools/README.md

 This very small script lists the set of teams that are attending two of the same regionals.

 See [its README](https://github.com/Team2530/Tools/tree/main/mutual-team-finder) for a better description.

+## github_scout

+This program harvests information from a team's github repository for a specific year.